zhiyingy/zhiyingy.github.io/lock.md

 plan to achieve: <br />
 · plan to implement different locks. <br />
 · plan to implement a lock free AVL tree data structure. <br />
+· plan to implement alternatives like transactional memory.

 Hope to achieve: <br />
 Come up with a hybrid model to deal with the tradeoffs of each lock type. <br />